Perkedel Jagung: Easy and Yummy Indonesian Sweetcorn Fritters

 ready cooked perkedel jagung

-• After you mashed the corn kernels, mix the rest of the ingredients with the corn.
+• After you mash the corn kernels, mix the remaining ingredients with the corn.

-• Heat the oil on the pan, and deep-fry the sweetcorn fritters one teaspoon at a time.
+• Heat the oil in the pan, and deep-fry the sweetcorn fritters one teaspoon at a time.

 • Some of you may not be keen on deep-frying.
-So you can shallow-fry the corn fritters with a little bit of oil on the frying pan.
+So you can shallow-fry the corn fritters in a little oil in the frying pan.
 Just make sure you put the mixture flat on the pan and not too thick.

-As a side dish, Bakwan Jagung goes along well with literally any dish.
+As a side dish, Bakwan Jagung pairs well with virtually any dish.
 In our household, we often make them as a companion for Sweet Soy Chicken and veggie stir-fry dishes.

-Other times, we have it together with any soupy/ curry dishes such as Sop Buntut (oxtail soup), Soto Betawi (beef stew), or Soto Ayam (clear chicken soup).
+Other times, we have it with soupy/curry dishes such as Sop Buntut (oxtail soup), Soto Betawi (beef stew), or Soto Ayam (clear chicken soup).

-But you can also have the corn fritters as a snack along with your cuppa tea or coffee if you like.
-I also make them for picnic or barbecue snacks sometimes.
+But you can also have the corn fritters as a snack along with your cup of tea or coffee if you like.
+I also make them for picnics or barbecues sometimes.

-Another idea is, that you can make sweetcorn fritters for your party starters.
+Another idea is to make sweetcorn fritters for your party starters.
 Make them in bulk a few days before the party and then freeze them.

 Storage Matter

 Nothing beats the freshly made bakwan jagung.
-However, if you want to keep some for some other time, you can refrigerate them for a few days.
+However, if you want to keep some for later, you can refrigerate them for a few days.

 a dish of perkedel jagung - Indonesian sweetcorn fritters with overlay text